What is Home Health Care Nursing? Your Guide

 Qualifications and Requirements for Home Health Nurses

 Home health nursing requires special skills and qualifications.
-You must have an Associate Degree in Nursing (ADN) and a Registered Nurse (RN) license.
+You must have at least an Associate Degree in Nursing (ADN) and a Registered Nurse (RN) license.
 Some jobs might accept Licensed Practical Nurses (LPNs), but RNs are usually preferred.

 Patient Eligibility and Coverage Options